 Remember to document your progress as you go and reflect on what worked and what didn’t.
 That way, you can tweak your ongoing efforts and improve your campaign strategy.

 Think back to the goals and objectives you set in the planning phase of your campaign, and try to evaluate the success of each one.
+If you adjusted your goals along the way, make sure to update your evaluation plan, too.

 After each event and at regular intervals throughout the campaign, make sure to document important information, like: